 The script has been constructed by Deepam Chatterjee, artwork and illustrations are by Sudhir Sehgal and Ratnagar Singh has worked on the colouring of the comics.
 Dashaavatar is published in a graphic novel format; the first issue will constitute 64 pages and 5000 published copies.
-Karan Vir Arora, founder and chief visualiser of Vimanika Comics launched Dashaavatar at the Crosswords book store in Mumbai
+Karan Vir Arora, founder and chief visualiser of Vimanika Comics launched Dashaavatar at the Crosswords book store in Mumbai, on 10th March, 2010.

 Concept of Dashaavatar

 According to Hindu mythology, the sole purpose of an avatar, a supreme consciousness embodied on earth, is to protect, uphold and revive Dharma and the sacred teachings.
 Lord Vishnu, the sustainer and governor of the universe, has incarnated in several forms through various Yugas (ages).
 Lord Vishnu has appeared on earth whenever Dharma has faced threats due to evil elements on earth and has protected and rescued mankind from the evil.
 The various incarnations have also protected the Holy Scriptures of ancient Indian civilisations.
 The Dashaavataars have revealed that spirituality and divinity reinstates righteousness, known as Dharma and eradicated injustice by manifesting on earth in various embodiments.